thomas-young-2013/open-box/docs/en/examples/multi_objective.md

 ## Problem Setup

 We use the multi-objective problem ZDT2 with three input dims in this example.
-As ZDT2 is a built-in function, its configuration space and objective function is wrapped as follows:
+As ZDT2 is a built-in function, its search space and objective function are wrapped as follows:

 ```python
 from openbox.benchmark.objective_functions.synthetic import ZDT2